ppatel0910/forecasting_net_prophet/README.md

 #### - Visual depictions of seasonality (as measured by Google Search traffic) that are of interest to the company.

-An evaluation of how the company stock price correlates to its Google Search traffic.
+#### - An evaluation of how the company stock price correlates to its Google Search traffic.

-A Prophet forecast model that can predict hourly user search traffic.
+#### - A Prophet forecast model that can predict hourly user search traffic.

-Answers to the questions in the instructions that you write in your Jupyter notebook.
+#### - Answers to the questions in the instructions that you write in your Jupyter notebook.

-(Optional) A plot of a forecast for the company’s future revenue.
+#### - (Optional) A plot of a forecast for the company’s future revenue.

-When you finish, you’ll push your final notebook to your GitHub repository so that others can review your work.
-You’ll gain proficiency in the following tasks:

-Identifying patterns in time series data.

-Mining for patterns in seasonality by using visualizations.

-Building sales-forecast and user-interest predictive models.